 COVID-19 catch-up vs pupil premium: guide to effective spending

-Find out how to maximise the impact of any overlap between your pupil premium and coronavirus catch-up premium.
-Use our template to identify compatible needs among eligible pupils, and see examples of how other schools are using both types of funding.
+Find out how to maximise the impact of any overlap between your pupil premium and any unspent coronavirus catch-up premium.
+Use our template to identify compatible needs among eligible pupils, and see examples of how other schools used both types of funding.

 - Use our template to conduct a thorough needs assessment